quasarframework/quasar-framework.org/source/guide/introduction-to-quasar.md

 Quasar allows developers to write code once then simultaneously deploy as website, PWA, Mobile App and/or Electron App using the same codebase.
 Design an app in record time, using a state of the art CLI and backed by well-written, very fast Quasar web components.

 When using Quasar, you won't need additional heavy libraries like Hammerjs, Momentjs or Bootstrap.
-It got that covered too, and with a small footprint!
+It's got that covered too, and with a small footprint!

 ## Why Quasar?
 Because of what is offered out of the box.
 Follow our [Twitter](https://twitter.com/quasarframework) account for testimonials.